-The contents of the Management Plan have been guided by the strategies and policies of the Christchurch City Council, within the framework of the Three year Plan 2013-16Long Term Plan and the City District Plan.
+The contents of the Management Plan have been guided by the strategies and policies of the Christchurch City Council, within the framework of the Long Term Plan and the District Plan.
 The Council plans, strategies and policies of greatest relevance are listed below.